Polyvinyl chloride: Additives

 The product of the polymerization process is unmodified PVC.
 Before PVC can be made into finished products, it always requires conversion into a compound by the incorporation of additives (but not necessarily all of the following) such as heat stabilizers, UV stabilizers, plasticizers, processing aids, impact modifiers, thermal modifiers, fillers, flame retardants, biocides, blowing agents and smoke suppressors, and, optionally, pigments.

 The choice of additives used for the PVC finished product is controlled by the cost performance requirements of the end use specification (underground pipe, window frames, intravenous tubing and flooring all have very different ingredients to suit their performance requirements).
 Previously, polychlorinated biphenyls (PCBs) were added to certain PVC products as flame retardants and stabilizers.

 Plasticizers

-Among the common plastics, PVC is unique in its acceptance of large amounts of plasticizer with gradual changes in physical properties from a rigid solid to a soft gel, and almost 90% of all plasticizer production is used in making flexible PVC.
+Among the common plastics, PVC is unique in its acceptance of large amounts of plasticizer, yielding physical properties that range continuously from a rigid solid to a soft gel, and almost 90% of all plasticizer production is used in making flexible PVC.
 The majority is used in films and cable sheathing.

-Flexible PVC can consist of over 85% plasticizer by mass, however unplasticized PVC (UPVC) should not contain any.
+Flexible PVC can consist of over 85% plasticizer by mass, but unplasticized PVC (UPVC) should not contain any.